 S is a totally abstract concept.
-So far, we’ve been using the English key of middle
+So far, we’ve been using the English key of the middle

 C to assign to HCM

 S. But it’s NOT a rule.
-This was done for those of us that maybe a bit familiar with English keys on a piano.
+This was done for those of us who may be a bit familiar with English keys on a piano.
 The HCM Sur are made up of distance from where EVER you place your

 S. I’ll explain the same concept in a different term.

 Did you know that the English piano keys:

 C D E F G A B